 What is Guilt?

 Guilt is one of the most complex emotions that we feel.
 It is almost always a secondary emotion in response to a primary emotional response.
 Guilt is often a response to a perceived decrease in a social standing.
 Guilt often motivates behavior related to social expectations in that it “punishes” us for socially unacceptable behavior.
+Guilt is defined as a deep feeling of remorse for an act which may or may not have occurred in the past.
+Therefore, guilt becomes a past experience which is renewed in the present moment.

 What Does Guilt Feel Like?